4. Penalties¶

 Rationale: It is illegal to block before a Jam has begun.
 Because White Jammer was not in a legal starting position due to an opponent’s illegal action, they are allowed to participate in the Jam.

-Keep in Mind: A Skater penalized before the start of a Jam should serve their penalty in the position in which they appear to be acting.
+Keep in Mind: A Skater penalized before the start of a Jam should serve their penalty in the Role in which they appear to be acting.

 White Blocker initiates contact to Red Jammer during the Jam-Ending Whistle.
 Red Jammer stumbles significantly off balance after the Jam-Ending Whistle.